getgrav/grav-learn/pages/02.content/11.multi-language/docs.md

 #### Complex Translations

 Sometimes it's required to perform complex translations with replacement in specific languages.
-You can utilize the full power of the Language objects `translate()` method with teh `tl` filter/function.
+You can utilize the full power of the Language objects `translate()` method with the `tl` filter/function.
 For example:

 ```
 {{ ["SIMPLE_TEXT", 12, 'London Zoo']|tl(['fr']) }}